hydrosquall/code-maps-frontend/README.md

 ## Demos

 - [Historical Train Schedule Remake](https://slides.com/cameronyick/metronorth-train-viz)
+- [Github Radial Repository](https://github.com/hydrosquall/untitled-code-map) - An Electron version of an demo by Amelia Wattenberger.
+Not from the presentation, but explores related ideas.
 - _In  Progress_: Link to Github repository after user testing finishes.

 ## Related Readings / Watches